ihaveamac/ninfs/README.md

 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Install the latest version of [FUSE for macOS](https://github.com/osxfuse/osxfuse/releases/latest).
-* Install ninfs with `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`.
+* Install ninfs with `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`
-  * With GUI support: `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip#egg=ninfs[gui]`

 ### Linux
 #### Arch Linux